Dec 18, 2020 at 12:00am

 To address the underpinnings of these housing challenges, the City is embarking on updating the Housing Element, which is a policy document that will guide housing decisions for the next 8 years.
 Specifically, San Carlos will need to address how to accommodate an estimated 2,390 new housing units from 2023-2031.
 Along the same timeline, this project will also be reviewing and updating the City’s Environmental Safety Element, which focuses on reducing the potential short and long-term risks resulting from fires, floods, droughts, earthquakes, landslides, climate change, and other hazards.

 We see this not as a burden, but an opportunity to address longstanding community concerns about the affordability and availability of housing.
 The City is inviting all community members to come together virtually and have a meaningful exchange, share ideas, and express concerns.
 The decisions we make over the coming months through surveys, public meetings, and workshops will shape our community for years to come.
-This is the first community workshop in this multi-year effort ending in 2022.
+This is was the first community workshop in this multi-year effort ending in 2022.
 Let’s work together to ensure San Carlos’ updated Housing and Environmental Safety Elements address everyone’s need for a safe environment, and a place to call home.